helman101/Space-Shooter/docs/GDD.md

 ## Score

-Each enemy gives you different score:
+When the player kills an enemy, they gives you different amounts of score:

   - The Normal blue enemies: 15 points
   - The Chaser red enemies: 10 points